 The steps of the process are:

-- 2. Submit it with a current resume to Dean Germaine Hodges' office - Graduate Advisement - 1 Pace Plaza, 4th floor West
+- Submit it with a current resume to email@example.com.

-a.
-Your acceptance to Pace University, your GMAT score and other admissions criteria will be verified.
+- Your acceptance to Pace University, your GMAT score or GMAT waiver and other admissions criteria will be verified.

-b.
-You will receive e-mail notification of your eligibility for an assistantship from Dean Hodges.
+- You will receive e-mail notification of your eligibility for an assistantship.

-- 4. We will circulate your resume and application to professors and administrators interested in working with you.
+- We will circulate your application and resume to professors and administrators interested in working with you for review.

-- 5. If the professor finds you to be a suitable match, he or she will contact you and arrange an interview.
+- If a professor/administrator finds you to be a suitable match, he or she will contact you to arrange an interview.

-- 6. After an interview occurs, the professor will inform the OGAASD of his or her choice andwe will notify you.
+- After an interview occurs, the professor/administrator will inform the Graduate Academic Advisement office of his or her choice and we will notify you.

-- 7. The OGAASD will complete a contract.
+- The Graduate Academic Advisement office will send you a contract.